Meet the Team

 Prior to joining the Drongos, I received my B.S. from Peking University in 2014, and during my time there, I became an avid birdwatcher and also became aware of the conservation issues pertaining to birds and other organisms.

-My interdisciplinary research program draws on my training in ecology, evolution, and conservation biology and the human dimensions of conservation.
-I hold a PhD from the University of Florida, an MA from Columbia University, and a BA from Princeton University.
-My work aims to advance theory and practice under three broad themes: human-wildlife interactions, dynamics of social-ecological systems, and conservation science.
-I have worked on issues of endangered species conservation, hunting and wildlife trade, natural resource management, biocultural conservation, environmental sustainability, and ethnoecology in the U.S., Southeast Asia, and Latin America.
-As a postdoctoral fellow, my research integrates approaches in ecology and the human dimensions of conservation to understand issues of wildlife utilization, consumption, and trade in the urbanizing Amazon.
-I work closely with colleagues in the High Meadows Environmental Institute, the Department of Ecology and Evolutionary Biology, the Department of Anthropology, and the Center for Policy Research on Energy and the Environment to develop creative solutions towards the conservation of biological and cultural diversity in a rapidly changing, interconnected, and urbanizing world.
+Christian J. Rivera is an Environmental Teaching Fellow and Postdoctoral Research Associate in the High Meadows Environmental Institute and is affiliated with the Department of Anthropology and the Department of Ecology and Evolutionary Biology.
+His interdisciplinary research program draws on his training in ecology, evolution, and conservation biology and the conservation social sciences.
+He holds a PhD from the University of Florida, an MA from Columbia University, and a BA from Princeton University.
+Rivera’s work aims to advance theory and practice under three broad themes: human-wildlife relations and interactions, dynamics of social-ecological systems, and conservation science.
+He has over ten years of experience working on issues of endangered species conservation, wildlife hunting and trade, biocultural approaches to conservation, and ethnoprimatology in the U.S., Southeast Asia, and Latin America.
+Rivera’s current research integrates approaches in anthropology and conservation biology to understand issues of wildlife utilization, consumption, and trade in human-dominated environments, notably in the urbanizing Amazon and New York City.
+His work applies social-ecological systems approaches towards the conservation of biological and biocultural diversity in a rapidly changing, interconnected, and urbanizing world.
+At Princeton he teaches courses on interdisciplinary conservation science (FRS 109: The Wildlife Trade; ENV/ANT/EEB 307: Systems Approaches to Conservation).

 I am a PhD student advised by David Wilcove in the Science, Technology, and Environmental Policy (STEP) program at Princeton’s School of Public and International Affairs.
 My work focuses on the intersection of land use, climate impacts, and conservation ecology, with a particular focus on plant communities.
 I’m interested in understanding the interaction between climate change, development pressures, and conservation outcomes, and how policy implementation impacts the effectiveness of conservation mechanisms at different scales under climate change.